platonai/exotic-amazon/README.md

     echo $USER
     echo $TMPDIR/pulsar-$USER/cache/web/export/amazon/json
     ls

 ### Save extract results into a database

 There are several method to persist the extect result into a database:

-1. persist extect result as a field of the default webpage model: WebPage.pageModel
+1. persist extract results as a field of the default webpage model: WebPage.pageModel
-2. write extect result to a JDBC compatible database, such as MySQL, PostgreSQL, MS SQL Server, Oracle, etc
+2. write extract results to a JDBC compatible database, such as MySQL, PostgreSQL, MS SQL Server, Oracle, etc
 3. write several line of additional code to persist the extract result to any destination as you wish

 #### Default WebPage storage